 Next, I’ll discuss the difference between wired and non-wired ribbons and how that impacts working with them.
 But first, have fun collecting three gorgeous ribbons in an array of widths and designs!
 This is your chance to showcase your unique style.

-When making a layered bow, I recommend using at least one ribbon that’s wired.
+When bow making for wreaths, I recommend using a ribbon that’s wired.
 The wire allows you to really shape the loops and tails, bending them to your will.
 It makes it easy to fluff and style a structured base bow.

 Non-wired ribbons can be a bit more challenging to work with since they’re so soft and floppy.
 But don’t count them out!
 The key is getting the “pinch” at the center of the bow just right to add volume.
 And you may need to make additional loops so it’s not too droopy.